 The design system aimed to highlight the interconnections and entanglements that link the jaguar to American territories, both urban and natural, while offering an invitation to imagine other possible futures—ones where all species, human and non-human, cohabitate.

-Based on this visual language, I designed the panels for all three sections of the
+Based on this system, I designed the panels for all three sections of the Jaguar Lens exhibition, carefully balancing images, maps, and data visualizations with bilingual text (English and Spanish) in an inviting and coherent way.

 I also designed and developed the project website, where visitors can explore the cartographies featured in the exhibition and download the data, extending the research’s reach beyond the gallery space.
 This required adapting the design system to a digital context, ensuring legibility and accessibility throughout.